 As we moved on to the visual storytelling of the brand, Judy’s input was on-point and very clearly communicated.
 She wanted something modern and clean, with an edge.

 “The edge could be a dash of folksy/rustic, or maybe a rough/grungy twist.
-I want the logo to communicate to the mom that 5 Junes is a stylish, upscale brand and to communicate to the girl that it is a cool brand, in tune with what’s fashionable her age group and for teens.
-I’m drawn to texture like denim, linen, rusted metal, distressed wood, or the night sky.”
+I want the logo to communicate to the mom that 5 Junes is a stylish, upscale brand and to communicate to the girl that it is a cool brand, in tune with what’s fashionable in her age group and for teens.
+I’m drawn to textures like denim, linen, rusted metal, distressed wood, or the night sky.”

 After studying Judy’s Pinterest boards for the brand and taking into consideration her style in terms of colors, typography, and textures, Christine submitted five original logo concepts.
-All were in Black and White in order to keep focus on the design and not color, which comes later in the process.
+All were in Black and White in order to keep the focus on the design and not color, which comes later in the process.

 Concept number 1, featuring an ornate 5 with a woodgrain pattern and a simple sans serif font to offset it, captured everything Judy had hoped for: the modernity and aesthetic of the clothes, combined with a fun spirit that’s not too feminine but still playful and youthful.
 After some slight tweaking in subsequent design rounds that included the addition of color and a new shade for the wood grain elements, the new 5 Junes logo was finalized.
 Christine could now incorporate this new identity into the line’s necessary branding materials, such as business cards, letterheads, and hang tags for the clothes.
 From start to finish, the new name and brand told a story that is full of fun, energy, and enthusiasm—just like a 5 Junes tween.

 Ready to start telling your story?
 Contact us to begin discovering (and embracing) your brand’s unique identity with the right name and imagery.